Profit with Honor: MWDBE Good Faith Efforts

 Agencies do have valid moral, social, and economic reasons to establish goals for greater government contract participation by small businesses owned by minorities, women, or disadvantaged entrepreneurs.
 Putting the ideals into practice requires honest commitment and perseverance in the hearts, minds, and actions of everyone involved in the process.

 As Mr. Yankelovich observes regarding the wider subject of ethical business pursuits, “Laws and regulations by themselves do not ensure compliance.
 One of the most prominent features of the scandals is gaming the system—finding clever ways of circumventing the rules and regulations. . . .
 The key to successful reform is to combine regulations and norms in such a way that they mutually support each other in encouraging companies (and gatekeepers) to do the right things, not the wrong ones. . . .
 Norms are social values—the unwritten rules that dictate what sorts of behavior are acceptable or unacceptable.”

-During more than thirty years of MWDBE enactments throughout all levels and structures of government in America, the term good faith effort has gained crucial significance.
+During forty years of MWDBE enactments throughout all levels and structures of government in America, the term good faith effort has gained crucial significance.
 It has become sacrosanct in awarding and fulfilling contracts.